TheDeFreeze/Kubuntu-24.04-tips/README.md

 Then in the voice application you should now have 2 additional audio devices.
 Input device being "Echo-Cancel Source", and output device being "Echo-Cancel Sink"

+Some thought: This works by default in Windows, it maybe kind of works before ding this?
+Sometimes?
+I dunno, massive improvement if this is done.
+Dissappointed this isn't better integrated, since laptops are common for throing Linux on.

 ## Enable Flatpak in the Discover app
 I prefer flatpaks, the Discover app will list them if you install the Flatpak dicover backend,and in some cases let you select source between Ubuntu, snap and flatpak.